YashKumarVerma/oops-project-server/README.md

-# :dog2: Cerberus

-A handy application to manage login systems for organizations.
+# Server to Parse JSON to Plain String

 ## Installation